BrettMiller99/Obisidian-Link/README.md

 - **Organized Storage**: All web scrapes are automatically saved to a dedicated "Web scrapes" folder
 - **Clean Formatting**: Removes clutter and presents only the valuable content from websites
 - **Keyboard Support**: Press Enter to quickly scrape after entering a URL
+- **Smart Content Detection**: Automatically identifies and extracts the main content from web pages

 ### Note Summarization
 - **Smart Summarization**: Generate concise, contextually-aware summaries of your notes or selected text